-Join the Walkers in June!
+Join the Walkers in July and August!

 Everyone is invited to join us as we walk, make new friends and renew old friendships and enjoy the Beauty of the PNW.
 We walk on local trails which are primarily flat with an occasional rolling hill.
 We walk for approximately an hour starting out from the trail gathering spot.

 For more complete information contact Irene Monson by email or 206-387-6882.
 A complete trail schedule will be posted on the church bulletin board and the weekly walks will be in the Sunday Epistle.
 We would love to have you join us for a time of exercise and great fellowship.
 Who knows, you might even hear a joke or two.